M00staff/css-grids/readme.md

 * Review float, clearfix and other CSS properties.
 * Build a grid from scratch.
 * Use nested columns in a grid.
-* Examine how grids are utilized in a front-end framework (e.g., Bootstrap).

 ## Opening Exercise (10 / 10)